Pylons/pyramid/docs/authorintro.rst

 Book Style
 ----------

-This book is *not* the kind of book that manufactures a context and imposes it on the reader by describing concepts in terms of a single progressively-modified sample application; its narrative *doesn't* build a small application into a larger one as the book progresses.
-As a result, you should be able to read a chapter in relative isolation without reading the previous chapters, and you should be able to get useful information out of the book even if you don't read it from cover-to-cover.
+This book is not the kind of book that imposes upon the reader by describing concepts in terms of a single manufactured sample application; in particular, its narrative does not build a small application into a larger one as the book progresses.
+As a result, you should be able to get useful information out of the book if you neglect to read it from cover-to-cover, if you read it out-of-order, or when you need only a reminder about a particular topic while you're developing an application.

 .. index::
    single: repoze.zope2